-We will supply the information in an electronic form.
+We will supply the information by paper or electronic form.

-If you wish to complain about the process, please see our complaints policy and later information in this DPA policy.
+If you wish to complain about the process, please see our Complaints Policy and later information in this DP policy.

-Who is a 'data controller'?
+Who is a 'Data Controller'?

-Our school governing body is the data controller.
-They have ultimate responsibility for how school manages data.
-They delegate this to data processors to act on their behalf.
+The governing body is the Data Controller.
+They have ultimate responsibility for how the schools manage data.
+They delegate this processing to individuals to act on their behalf, that is the relevant school staff in each setting.